The portion of the home that is above ground.

-Small pieces of wood or plastic used in the initial step in the installation of hardwood, luxury vinyl or laminate to maintain a 1/4" expansion zone.
-Tile spacers are used during the installation of groutable engineered stone floors to ensure tiles are laid with the appropriate grout joint spacing.
+Small pieces of wood or plastic used in the initial step in the installation of luxury vinyl or laminate to maintain a 1/4" expansion zone.
+Tile spacers are used during the installation of groutable engineered tile floors to ensure tiles are laid with the appropriate grout joint spacing.

 The detailed selections of the architect, covering all the material and labor methods to be used in erecting a building.
 Specifications usually indicate types of materials and sources, and method of application or installation.

 A molding undercut that is used on stair steps, stair landings and elevated floor perimeters.
 It protects edges that take the brunt of foot traffic in these areas, while enhancing the beauty of the flooring.
 Stair nose connects on the same level as the flooring surface for a smooth, finished appearance.
 It is also referred to as “flush stair nose.”

 Used where the flooring meets a step down or landing to protect the edges and provided a finished look.
 Different from stair nose, step nose has a slightly raised profile that overlaps the flat flooring surface.
 It is also referred to as “overlap step nose.”

 Any strong, straight piece of metal that can be used for cutting straight lines for installing vinyl sheet and tile.

 A term often used in a guarantee or warranty to assure the floor’s composition/construction will remain intact.

 The structural layer that provides the home's floor support.
 Flooring can be installed directly on the subfloor if its surface is appropriate.
 Otherwise, an underlayment can be laid over the subfloor first.